Colorado National Monument Rock Climbing

 Another camping option is east of the park boundary in Rattlesnake Canyon or Black Ridge.
 From the Fruita entrance, go about 7 miles past the visitor center and take a right (east) at a Y in the road.
 Once you're outside of the park, camping is wide open and free.

 To get to Fruita, take I-70 toward Grand Junction--Fruita is about 9mi.
 West of GJ.
 Exit I-70 South onto CO Hwy 340 and take this to the appropriate entrance depending on what rock you plan to climb.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Colorado National Monument:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Colorado National Monument:

 Featured Route For Colorado National Monument

 Route 4 5.9+ 5c 17 VI 17 E1 5a CO

 : ... : Monument Canyon

 The route ascends parallel cracks, an offset hand/fist splitter and a finger crack in a corner.
 The climbing is very 3-dimensional and there are several good rests.
 A great top rope variation ascends the splitter thin hands to small fingers crack through a body length pod left of the main route (5.11)....[more]
 Browse More Classics in CO